szat/PhotoroomAssignment/README.md

 - import pytorch_lightning as pl
 - from torch.utils.data import Dataset, DataLoader, random_split

 I apologize, there is a requirements.txt but I made the mistake of adding open3d just in case, before I started the assignement and it made the list really explode.
+Now I corrected that after the end of the assignment, I hope you don't mind since it has not much to do with the thought process.

+# Notes (after deadline):
+- Two things that are really missing from my code is first data augmentation, then validation, and related to that the fact that my keypoint output is not ordered, so I need to find a solution for that.
+- I am finishing the problem for myself in the file after_time_limit.py, no need to look at it, I just dislike leaving things half done :)